 ChemistryChemistry is the study of the elements and their compounds.
 Chemists try to describe and explain how and why the materials which make up our world behave.

 What is Chemistry?

 Chemistry is the study of the composition, structure, properties and reactions of substances.
 Chemistry seeks to explain everything that we see around us on a daily basis on a molecular, atomic or even sub-atomic level.
 From how the food we eat provides our cells with energy for us to function and access this website, to how the materials which make up the chair you are sitting on interact with each other to prevent you from falling to the floor.

 Chemistry explores the building blocks of all living and non-living substances and tries to explain why certain substances interact with each other, how they interact and what happens when they interact.

 Why study chemistry?

-Chemistry A level can lead to a great variety of degree courses other than the obvious chemistry degree.
-All chemical engineering courses require Chemistry A level alongside the study of Mathematics.
-Study of chemistry to at least AS level standard is a requirement for all medicine and dentistry degree courses in the UK, with many requiring A level standard.
-In combination with your other 2 or 3 subjects it can help you gain access to just about any degree course.
+Chemistry A Level can lead to a great variety of degree courses other than the obvious chemistry degree.
+All chemical engineering courses require chemistry A Level alongside the study of mathematics.
+Study of chemistry is a requirement for most medicine and dentistry degree courses in the UK.
+In combination with your other 2 or 3 subjects, studying chemistry it can help you gain access to just about any degree course.